emijrp/all-human-knowledge/README.md

 * [Software Heritage](https://www.softwareheritage.org/) - it holds over 20 million software projects, with an archive of over 2.7 billion unique source files as of 2016.

 Some related inactive projects are [Gitorious](https://gitorious.org/) and [Google Code](https://code.google.com/).

+## Other

+* [Natural History](https://en.wikipedia.org/wiki/Natural_History_(Pliny)) - a book about the whole of the natural world in Latin by Pliny the Elder, a Roman author and naval commander who died in 79 AD.

 ## External links